 This issue of heterogeneity is magnified in global soil moisture models due to lack of knowledge of how a specific piece of land is used (e.g. is it a car park or a field?), which significantly impacts the dynamics of soil moisture.
-Soil moisture models may therefore produce forecasts for lots of different land-use cases, allowing users to pick the one most relevant to them, something which Cervest’s land-use modelling could help inform.
+Soil moisture models may therefore produce forecasts for lots of different land-use cases, allowing users to pick the one most relevant to them, something which Cervest’s land-use modeling could help inform.

 Additionally, soil moisture depends strongly on precipitation, which is highly localised and difficult to model correctly at a high resolution.
-Due to these difficulties in modelling soil moisture accurately, outputs should not be considered very precise, but are nonetheless useful in identifying trends and large-scale phenomena.
+Due to these difficulties in modeling soil moisture accurately, outputs should not be considered very precise, but are nonetheless useful in identifying trends and large-scale phenomena.

-Modelling Wildfire Behaviour
+Modeling Wildfire Behaviour

 Wildfires are one of the natural hazards Cervest aims to model in the near future.
 We had the pleasure to talk with Karl Kitchen, who introduced the UK’s first wildfire behaviour prediction system.